View Marilyn Weekley's Obituary on TheDay.com and share memories

 |

-A Memorial Service will be scheduled in the Spring.
-Donations in her memory may be made to the or the Center for Hospice of Southeast Connecticut.
+Donations in her name may be made to the or the Center for Hospice of Southeast Connecticut.

-A complete obituary will be published in Sunday's edition of The Day.

 The Dinoto Funeral Home, 17 Pearl Street, Mystic is assisting the family.